Dannex/Assignment/README.md

 # Assignment

 Task1:
+Create Ansible playbooks and roles to create locally or remotely a docker stack using docker-compose that runs a .net core application and a database (Postgresql or MySQL)

 **Overview**
 This documentation provides an overview and guidance for using an Ansible playbook designed to set up a .NET application along with a PostgreSQL database using Docker and Docker Compose.
 The playbook is structured into two roles: docker and app.
 The docker role is responsible for installing Docker and necessary packages, while the app role is responsible for running a Docker Compose file that sets up the .NET application and the PostgreSQL database.